Techtonica/curriculum/functional-programming/FP.md

 Object-oriented programming

 ### Motivation
  Functional Programming (FP) is a programming paradigm that's different from object-oriented programming.
 Functional programming is all about separating data from behavior, so that software is more predictable, more robust, and easier to test.
-Certain tools become readily available with functional programming, because functions can be used as data, which means it can be passed around as parameters, and used as inputs into other functions.
+Certain tools become readily available with functional programming, because functions can be used as data, which means they can be passed around as parameters, and used as inputs into other functions.
 This can make code more concise and easier to read.

 ### Objectives
 **Participants will be able to** learn the basics of functional programming in JavaScript.